Eurombah, Queensland: Geography

 The Dawson River forms part of the northern boundary.

+The Roma-Taroom Road runs through from south-west to north-east.

 The neighbourhoods of Peek-A-Doo and Hornet Bank are within the locality.

 History

 The Hornet Bank massacre in 1857 happened nearby.

 The Peek-A-Doo State School opened on 3 February 1964 at 10118 Roma Taroom Road (25.9081°S 149.4995°E).
 It was mothballed on 13 April 2010 (having no students).
 In June 2010, there was outrage when it was announced that the then-mothballed school would be allocated $250,000 by the Australian Government's Building the Education Revolution school building program to construct a resource centre.
 However, it was not constructed as the school closed on 31 December 2010.
 The school's website was archived.